Federal Criminal Police Office (Germany): Recruitment

-The BKA recruits its personnel through different procedures: The civilian personnel (e.g. analysts, scientists, administrative personnel) is recruited similar to private companies.

-Potential law enforcement officers are recruited in a longer process.
+The BKA recruits its personnel through different procedures: civilian personnel (e.g. analysts, scientists, administrative personnel) are recruited in a similar manner to private companies.
+Potential law enforcement officers are recruited through a longer process.
 They have to pass a written and oral exam (interview, group discussions, psychological test), a sport test (endurance, strength, reaction), a medical examination and security screening.
 Personnel of the upper service usually needs to have passed a university entrance qualification (usually Abitur or Fachabitur).

 Law enforcement personnel in the career path of the higher service generally need to have passed a master's degree or a second state examination for direct recruitment.
 As a rule, the few directly recruited law enforcement officers for this career path are usually lawyers.
 However, a large proportion of the officers in the BKA's higher service career path are promoted law enforcement officers from the upper career path, who have proven themselves very well.

 Police training

 After the law enforcement officer applicants for the upper career path pass the mentioned exams, they study at the Federal University for Applied Administrative Sciences (Departmental Branch of the Federal Criminal Police) for three years at different locations.
-While studying (law, criminal proceedings, constitutional law, criminology, police tactics, ethics) they also receive traditional police training like martial arts (Krav Maga, Jiu Jiutsu, Judo), shooting, basic driving and crime scene investigation.
+While studying (law, criminal proceedings, constitutional law, criminology, police tactics, ethics) they also receive traditional police training like martial arts (krav maga, jiu-jitsu, judo), shooting, basic driving and crime scene investigation.
 During their studies the police candidates complete an 6-month internship at a local state police office and an 6-month internship in several investigative, support and analysis units of the BKA.

 Higher service personnel of the BKA study for two years at the German Police University in Münster (formerly the Police Command and Staff Academy).
 There they usually earn a Master of Arts degree in police management.
 They study together with the officers on the same career path of the Federal Police and the police forces of the federal states.